-VTPM implements the following non-approved algorithms that are allowed in the Approved mode of operation:
+VTPM implements the following non-approved algorithms.

+Non-Approved algorithms allowed in the Approved mode of operation:

 • SHA-1 hash, which is disallowed for use in digital signature generation.
 It can be used for legacy digital signature verification.
 Its use is Acceptable for non-digital signature generation applications.